CSCfi/metadata-submitter/docs/BP_submission.md

 SD Submit API supports the submission of Bigpicture datasets.

 This document explains the main dataset submission steps and how to execute them from the command line.
-SD Submit for BigPicture currently does not provide a UI or a dedicated CLI, so HTTP requests must be issued using a tool such as [cURL](https://curl.se/).
+SD Submit for Bigpicture currently does not provide a UI or a dedicated CLI, so HTTP requests must be issued using a tool such as [cURL](https://curl.se/).